 Gantt chart in Project Management is basically a visual view of the tasks that are scheduled over time.
-They are needed for planning of all projects of all sizes and they are quite a useful way of displaying which work is scheduled to be executed on a specific day.
-Gantt charts help you in viewing the start and end dates of the project in a single simple view.
+They are needed for the planning of all projects of all sizes, and they are quite a useful way of displaying which work is scheduled to be executed on a specific day.
+In addition, Gantt charts help you in viewing the start and end dates of the project in a single simple view.

-Once computers have introduced new working methods, project managers discovered that they could save time in creation as well as updating their Gantt Charts.
-Gantt Chart software is also referred to as project planning, project management or even project scheduling software.
-It was basically created in order to automate the process so as to support advanced Gantt requirements such as the creation of task dependencies, the addition of milestones or even identification of the critical path of a project.
+Computers have introduced new working methods; project managers discovered that they could save time in creation as well as updating their Gantt Charts.
+Gantt Chart software is also referred to as project planning, project management, or even project scheduling software.
+It was basically created to automate the process to support advanced Gantt requirements such as the creation of task dependencies, the addition of milestones, or even identification of the critical path of a project.

-Imagine that people are having a plan on a paper or with the help of colored blocks.
-Prior to the advent of Gantt Chart software, magnetic blocks and Lego became quite popular Gantt planning tool.
+Imagine that people have a plan on paper or with the help of colored blocks.
+Prior to the advent of Gantt Chart software, magnetic blocks and Lego became quite popular Gantt planning tools.
 However, today, most of the Gantt Charts are created in Excel or with the help of project management software which is often called as Gantt Chart software.

 Role of Gantt Chart in Project Management

 Gantt Charts are quite useful in planning and scheduling of projects.
-They also help you in assessing as to how long a project should be taking and determining what are the resources needed, and also in planning the order in which you should be completing tasks.
+They also help you assess how long a project should be taking and determine the resources needed, and plan the order in which you should be completing tasks.
 They are also quite helpful in the management of the dependencies between tasks.

 Step 1: Identification of Essential Tasks

-Gantt Charts do not provide useful information until they include all the activities required for a project or project phase to get completed.
+Gantt Charts do not provide useful information until they include all the activities required to complete a project or project phase.

 Firstly, you need to list all activities with the help of a work breakdown structure in case you have to establish what actually the tasks are.
 After that, for each of the task, you have to note its earliest start date and also its estimated duration.